chinmaybandapalli/keyboard-pcb/README.md

 # keyboard-pcb
 A keyboard PCB designed to use Cherry MX switches.
+WORK IN PROGRESS, check https://chinmaybandapalli.github.io/projects/ for some more documentation.